 Credit : @lindsagee

-In this beautiful park, you can see up to 1,500 butterflies of 150 different species.
-Keep in mind that the life expectancy of a butterfly is 2 to 3 weeks.
-So if you visit it several times you will see other species than the previous time.
+In this beautiful park, you can see up to 1500 butterflies of 150 different species.
+You should know that the life expectancy of a butterfly is 2 to 3 weeks.
+So if you visit it several times you will be able to see other species than the previous time.

-The park also features all stages of the life and development of this fascinating insect.
-From egg to caterpillar, you will learn more about their behavior, such as courtship or mating.
+The park also presents all the stages of life and development of this fascinating insect.
+From the egg to the caterpillar, you will learn more about their behavior such as courtship or mating.
 In all modesty ;-)

-You will probably also be lucky enough to be able to observe a bud, butterflies are born almost every day in the maryposarium!
-In short, an amazing, unique and fascinating motherhood!
+You will probably also have the chance to observe a hatching, butterflies are born almost every day at the maryposium!
+In short, an amazing, unique and exciting maternity!

-The roads of Costa Rica are not necessarily all well maintained, it is also better to rent a powerful 4x4 type vehicle.
-You are on the Nicoya peninsula, of course, but don't think you can get from Samara to Santa Teresa in 30 minutes...
-No, it will take you 4 hours!
-Study the routes well before you leave, and this is true for most trips around the country.
+The roads of Costa Rica are not necessarily all well maintained, moreover better to rent a powerful car of type 4x4.
+You are on the Nicoya Peninsula, but don't think you can go from Samara to Santa Teresa in 30 minutes...
+No, you will need 4 hours!
+Study the itineraries well before leaving, and this is valid for most of the routes in the country.
 It's part of the charm of the place ;-)

 Where to stay?